Central Bhutan Fly/Drive 11nts

 Paro Valley to Thimphu Valley (1 hr 30 mins)

-After clearing immigration and customs you will be greeted by your BTCL guide and driver and transferred to Bhutan’s capital Thimphu, travelling through the spectacular countryside en-route.
+After clearing immigration and customs you will be greeted by your BTCL guide and driver and transferred to Bhutan’s capital Thimphu.
+Travelling through the spectacular countryside, en-route make a stop at the Tachogang Lhakhang (iron bridge).
 All the houses and buildings in the Kingdom are painted and constructed in traditional Bhutanese style.

 On arrival into Thimphu check-in to your hotel and take lunch.
 Enjoy the remainder of the day to explore Thimphu, both by vehicle and on foot.
-Your options include visits to the National Memorial Stupa; the celebrated Royal Textile Academy and the Takin Preserve – home to Bhutan’s most unusual national mammal.
+Your options include visits to the National Memorial Chorten; the celebrated Royal Textile Academy (closed Sun/PH) and the Takin Preserve – home to Bhutan’s most unusual national mammal.

-Don’t forget to take a wander along Thimphu’s main street, Norzin Lam, which offers good shopping and the Craft Bazaar.
-For those who have an interest in quality weavings and local art check out the Gagyel Lhundrup weaving centre, where you ca interact with the weavers, and the adjacent S. Bishwa art gallery.
-The city bars are also worth a visit.
+- The city bars & coffee shops are also worth checking out.
 Your guide will advise you the best options.
 Please note Tuesday is ‘dry day’ in Bhutan and most bars in the city will remain closed.

 Overnight Thimphu – Bhutanese Style 3* Hotel.